 - 12 oz. smoked sausage sliced (or andouille sausage)

-- Place first 8 ingredients in a slow cooker and cook on low for 8 hours or high for 4 hours
+- Mix all ingredients (except for rice and green onions) in a slow cooker and cook on low for 8 hours or high for 4 hours

 - Serve on top of cooked rice and garnish with green onions.

-For a vegetarian/vegan version, use vegetable broth or water in place of chicken broth and omit the sausage.
-Add a bit of smoked paprika to add a smoky taste.
+- For a vegetarian/vegan version, use vegetable broth or water in place of chicken broth and omit the sausage.
+Add a bit of smoked paprika to add a smoky taste, and you may need a bit more salt as well.